MARIPOLDATA READING GROUPS

 Mapping the overall field of marine biodiversity science, the leading scientific experts, how they are connected and how they are involved in international negotiations, is a necessary research step for understanding science-policy interrelations more broadly and why they matter in current intergovernmental negotiations for protecting marine biodiversity.
 Given that biodiversity science represents a heterogeneous bundle of research activities, interests and methodologies, individual scientists provide an important entry point for assessing and analysing how marine biodiversity has emerged as a key issue within ocean politics.

-MARIPOLDATA kick-off meeting - May 21, 2019 - Vienna
+MARIPOLDATA kick-off meeting - 21.05.2019

 When: Tuesday, 21 May 2019, 17:45-21:30 CET